Izzywa/OnBeat/README.md

     - If all the changes are successfully made, the `note.save()` is called to update the date modified of the note as it might not change if the user does not change the note title.

     #### homepage
-    - This view return the recently created and created notes.
+    - This view return the recently created and modified notes.

     #### bookmarks
     - If a POST request is made to this view, it will return the status of bookmark of the requested note.